Safecast/Tilemap/README.md

 Contingency planning: unknown.
 There are dependencies to specific URLs for this server with no fallback.

-#### gamma.tar.bz
+#### 107.161.164.166

-gamma.tar.bz generates chart images used by rt_viewer.js.
-It uses data from api.safecast.org and rt.safecast.org.
+`107.161.164.166` generates chart images used by `rt_viewer.js`.
+It uses data from `api.safecast.org` and `rt.safecast.org`.

 Contingency planning: unknown.
-It is likely the code could be redeployed from Kalin's GitHub repo.
+It is likely the code could be redeployed from a GitHub repo but may not be in sync.
 There are dependencies to specific URLs for this server with no fallback.

-Note: eventually, the chart generation should be moved to rt.safecast.org.
-This will require updates to rt_viewer.js.
+Note: eventually, the chart generation should be moved to `rt.safecast.org`.
+This will require updates to `rt_viewer.js`.

+## Localization Notes

+As of 2016-09-09, this project is partially localized.

+- Primary (slideout) menu: Full English and Japanese localizations, user selectable, with the preference stored in HTML5 local storage.
+Defaults to Japan localization if the user's timezone is JST.
+- bGeigie Viewer (multiple files): English-only.
+- RT Sensor Viewer: Bilingual English/Japanese labels.
+- Snapshot "time" slider labels: Bilingual English/Japanese labels.
+- About: English-only.
+- Documentation: English-only.

 (further documentation is forthcoming)